Making a difference, one student at a time.

 Attendance

 All children are expected to attend school every day.
-They should arrive on time for morning (before 7:50 A.M.) and afternoon (before 12:40 P.M.) classes unless they have a valid reason.
+They should arrive on time for morning (before 8:00 A.M.) and afternoon (by 12:40 P.M.) classes unless they have a valid reason.

 When arriving after the call-in bell has rung, all students must report to the office for a late slip before going to class.

-In the interest of your child’s safety, please phone the school by 8:30 a.m. if your child is absent.
+In the interest of your child’s safety, please phone the school by 8:30 a.m. if they will be absent.

 Code of Behaviour at School